-While few foreign companies are currently targeting the Eastern European game audience, it is a significant market that is expected to take off in future years.
+While few foreign companies are currently targeting the Eastern European game audience, it is a significant market that is taking off.
 Even IBM noted the incredible number of profitable Eastern European video game studios (a couple hundred and counting), citing it as a primary reason for investor interest in the region.
-IBM also cited Eastern Europe’s pending integration with Western Europe as reason for the “explosive growth” in the region, such as the fact that “Romania’s year-to-year 2008 GDP growth rate was the highest in the entire European Union, in excess of 8%.”
+IBM also cited Eastern Europe’s pending integration with Western Europe as reason for the “explosive growth” in the region.
 The Eastern European consumer base is significant as well, necessitating game developers and publishers to consider the localization of their games for the market:

-Newzoo’s charts reveal that as of 2012, Poland had a gaming population of 11.8 million with 53% monetizing, which equated to roughly a $350-$450 million industry.
-In addition, Israel-based developer Plarium exclusively targeted the Eastern European and Russian market since launch in 2009, achieving an audience of 70 million players, their strategy leading them to double their revenue every year.
-They are just now looking to expand to other markets.
-However, their profitability in the region indicates a consumer base hungry for games with local language and local content.
+Israel-based developer Plarium has exclusively targeted the Eastern European and Russian market since launch in 2009, achieving an audience of 70 million players, their strategy leading them to double their revenue every year.
+They just recently started looking to expand to other markets.
+Their profitability in the region indicates a consumer base hungry for games with local language and local content.

 As is the case in many other countries around the world, it is necessary to translate and localize games for the market.
 This means not only creating the game in say, Russian, but also making the cultural references relevant for the local market.
 (Read our Gamasutra-featured article to learn more – “When to Forgo the Culturalization of Video Games: Contextualizing Globalization within the Mobile Marketplace.”)
 According to Edgar Strods of Russian social networking site Odnoklassniki.ru, “If you’re going to go into [the] Russian market, you have to localize the games.
 All these games should be in Russian.
 All these games should have local content.”
 This is true for Eastern Europe as well, as each country in the region has distinct languages and cultures.
 By not localizing for each distinct market, you run the risk of ostracizing players and losing market share.
 Learn how to avoid key localization mistakes in “The Top 5 Myths & Facts about Video Game Translation & Localization: What Every Game Developer Needs to Know.”